EFG-Color-Logo-full-name-tag

 HDPE vs Concrete Wet Well InstallationHDPE vs. Concrete?

 Innovation is all around us.
 It’s in the sky with aviation, it’s ground level with cars, and it’s underground with your wastewater pump stations.
 For years, performance cars like hotrods were built with steel frames and bodies.
 Since the turn of the century, automakers have been transitioning to carbon fiber builds because carbon fiber is stronger, lighter, and built to last much longer than its steel counterpart.
 Similarly, in the pump station wet well field, high density Polyethylene (HDPE) has become the more efficient wet well material compared to the traditional concrete.
-But do the HDPE efficiencies truly bring the benefits verses the tried and proven conventional precast concrete option?
+But do the HDPE efficiencies truly bring the benefits versus the tried and proven conventional precast concrete option?

 What is HDPE?